 The research program consists of four components:

-2. Captive studies on Steller sea lions and northern fur seals to enable the development and testing of new techniques and technologies for studying marine mammals in the wild; and to provide information that field studies cannot, such as physiological data, nutritional requirements and how they use energy derived from food;
+to enable the development and testing of new techniques and technologies for studying marine mammals in the wild; and to provide information that field studies cannot, such as physiological data, nutritional requirements and how they use energy derived from food;

-3. Developing new measurement techniques for processing biological samples;
+Developing new measurement techniques

 Some specific questions being explored are:

-what are the abundance and population trends of marine mammals?
+- what are the abundance and population trends of marine mammals?

 - what criteria can be used to determine population health?